RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

                \__HIP_USE_CMPXCHG_FOR_FP_ATOMICS

-This compilation flag is not set(â€œ0â€) by default, so the HIP runtime uses the current float/double atomicAdd functions.
+This compilation flag is not set ("0") by default, so the HIP runtime uses the current float/double atomicAdd functions.

-If this compilation flag is set to â€œ1â€ with the CMAKE option, the existing float/double atomicAdd functions is used for compatibility with compilers that do not support floating point atomics.
+If this compilation flag is set to "1" with the CMAKE option, the existing float/double atomicAdd functions is used for compatibility with compilers that do not support floating point atomics.

 ::